S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 What does the team or role provide to respond to it’s primary driver, the key responsibilities and the key challenges faced?

-As a delegator, consider carefully to what degree you will leave the design of deliverables to the delegatee, who can then define deliverables and add them to the domain description later.
-Letting the delegatee lead on the design of deliverables often frees them up to deliver value according to their strengths and interest.
+As a delegator, consider carefully to what degree you will leave the design of deliverables to the delegatee(s), who can then define deliverables and add them to the domain description later.
+Letting the delegatee(s) lead on the design of deliverables often frees them up to deliver value according to their strengths and interest.
 Describe each deliverable with a reasonable amount of detail and ensure that deliverables are valuable to the stakeholders that receive them.
 You can start with a sentence or two about each deliverable but eventually you might need to [describe them in more detail](section:describe-deliverables).